UnivOfPittBull/GettingandCleaningData/README.md

 run_analysis.R does the following:

-Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.

-Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.

-Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set

-Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names.

-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The input is Human Activity Recognition using smarthphones set which can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The data set needs to be downloaded and unzippted into the working directory to function properly.

+The output is a tidy data set, tidy.csv which will be saved to the working directory.